timtiemens/secretshare/extrastuff/resources.md

 [Shamir Secret Sharing for Clojure based on secretsharejava]

 Wonderful application in Clojure.
-Based on this library as hosted at SourceForge.
+Currently based on version 1.3.1 of this library.

 Java
 ----